So what happens in

 If

-audience.
-Respectable clubs don't lean on new acts to
+to bring an audience.
+Respectable clubs don't lean on new

-bring in punters.
-No one has the right to ask you to do unpaid manual
+acts to bring in punters.
+No one has the right to ask you to do unpaid

 No, I'm not.